-STEP 6: Submit initial draft of self-study report
+STEP 7: Submit initial draft of self-study report

-The Department Head submits the initial draft to the college Dean and to OPEIR.
-The Dean and OPEIR will review the draft for completeness and for anticipation of questions/comments from external reviewers, and will then offer advice to the department regarding the report's completeness, accuracy, and style.
-After receiving input from the Dean and OPEIR, the department will be ready to prepare its final draft.
-This draft should represent a consensus of the faculty, and agreement among the Department Head, Dean, and OPEIR.
+The Department Head submits the initial draft to OAA.
+OAA will review the draft for completeness and will then offer advice to the department regarding the report's completeness, accuracy, and style.
+After receiving input from OAA, the department will be ready to prepare its final draft.
+This draft should represent a consensus of the faculty, and agreement among the Department Head, Dean, and OAA.
 SUBMIT THIS ELECTRONICALLY

-STEP 7: Submit final version of self-study report
+STEP 8: Submit final version of self-study report

-After completing the revision process, the Department Head should send a pdf of the final self-study, including appendices to the Provost, the Dean, and OPEIR.
-Also, send the reviewer's rubric to the Provost and the Dean.
+After completing the revision process, the Department Head should send a pdf of the final self-study, including appendices, to the Provost, the Dean, and OAA.
+Along with the self-study, send the reviewer's rubric to the Provost and the Dean so they can see the specific criteria under review.

 SUBMIT THIS ELECTRONICALLY

-STEP 8: Schedule and make arrangements for external reviewer site visit
+STEP 9: Schedule and make arrangements for external reviewer virtual visit

-After the Dean and Provost approve the external reviewer, the department is ready to schedule and make arrangements for the site visit.
-External reviewers should plan to be on campus at least two full days.
-UTC will allocate \$1,800 for the site visit, which typically is used to cover travel, lodging, meal expenses, and an honorarium for the external reviewer.
+After the Dean and Provost approve the external reviewer, the department is ready to schedule and make arrangements for the virtual visit.
+Send the reviewer the Letter of Agreement and after it is returned send a copy of it to the Director of Accreditation and Assessment and the Outcomes Assessment Management Analyst in OAA.
+SUBMIT THIS ELECTRONICALLY External reviewers should plan to virtually visit campus over two-to-five days, if you are considering an on-site visit please refer to the on-site program packet.
+UTC will allocate \$1,000 for the virtual visit, which typically is used an honorarium for the external reviewer.

-The department is responsible for sending the external reviewer the self-study document, supporting materials, THEC Rubric, and guidelines for the external reviewer's report at least two weeks prior to the scheduled on-site visit.
+The department is responsible for sending the external reviewer the self-study document, supporting materials, THEC Rubric, and guidelines for the external reviewer's report at least two weeks prior to the scheduled virtual visit.
 The department is also responsible for handling logistical plans/issues for the reviewer while on campus (transportation, parking, access to computer, etc.).

-STEP 9: Distribution of materials
+STEP 10: Distribution of materials

-Two weeks prior to the scheduled on-site visit send the final draft of the self-study to all members participating in the review.
+Two weeks prior to the scheduled virtual visit send the final draft of the self-study to all members participating in the review, and if not already done, send to the Provost, the Dean, and OAA.

-STEP 10: Conduct external reviewer site visit
+STEP 11: Conduct external reviewer virtual visit

-During the site visit, the reviewer should be scheduled for interviews with the Department Head, the college Dean, the Provost, the Vice Provost Academic Affairs, the Dean of the Library, the Executive Director of OPEIR, and the Director of Assessment.
-Evaluators should also meet with departmental faculty, students, and alumni.
+During the virtual visit, the reviewer should be scheduled for interviews with the Department Head, the college Dean, the Provost, Vice Provosts (as needed), the Dean of the Library, and the Director of Accreditation and Assessment.
+External Reviewers should also meet with departmental faculty, students, and alumni.
 The reviewer must have sufficient time to review records verifying information included in the self-study report.
 The exit interviews will be oral reports summarizing the reviewer's judgments regarding the department's compliance with THEC criteria and advice for the department's future directions.
-SUBMIT THIS ELECTRONICALLY

-STEP 11: External Reviewer submits completed Rubric and final review to Department Head and Director of Assessment of OPEIR
+STEP 12: External Reviewer submits completed Rubric to Department Head and Director of Accreditation and Assessment in OAA

-Before leaving campus, the external reviewer must (1) complete and submit the program review Rubric required by THEC, and (2) participate in exit interviews with department faculty, Academic Affairs administrators (Provost and Vice Provost), the Executive Director of OPEIR, and the Director of Assessment, OPEIR.
+At the end of the virtual visit, the external reviewer must (1) complete and submit the program review Rubric required by THEC, and (2) participate in exit interviews with department faculty, Academic Affairs administrators (Provost or Provost designee), and the Director of Accreditation and Assessment, OAA.
 SUBMIT THIS ELECTRONICALLY